A – Elementary

 Event Score Sheet:

-Event leaders will provide a hands-on event with all necessary items, objects, materials, questions, and response sheets for participants to complete stations.
-Examples include but are not limited to: drawings, scenarios, questions, leaves, photographs, and specimens.
+Event Leaders will provide a hands-on event with all necessary items, objects, materials, questions, and response sheets for participants to complete stations.
+Examples include but are not limited to: drawings, scenarios, questions, leaves, bark, seeds, photographs, and specimens.

 Points will be awarded for the accuracy of responses.
 Ties wll be broken by the accuracy or quality of responses to questions chosen by the event leader.